 3. God Willing Yuli

-One of my closest friends is Dominican and in our conversations we have discussed the complexities of her home country.
+One of my closest friends is Dominican.
+We enjoy talking about the complexities of her home country.
 One of the things that have perplexed me to learn is the political and cultural conflict that exists between Haitians and Dominicans.
 My friend (who blogs at Embracing Diversity) introduced me to God Willing Yuli, a new documentary that showcases a personal story and represents the struggle of many Haitians in the Dominican Republic.

 RELATED POST: Around Latin America in Bilingual Books

 ANOTHER CONFESSION: I haven’t watched this movie, yet.
 Yikes.
 However, I decided to add it to this list because my mother told me that it’s amazing. 🙂 .
 This Oscar-nominated film is the true story of an advertising executive who designed a campaign to defeat dictator Augusto Pinochet in Chile’s 1988 referendum.
 And, that my friends, makes this movie a must-watch!

 I wish every single person in America could watch this movie.
 It sensitively portrays the struggle with immigration and it gives you a glimpse of what many undocumented immigrants have to go through.
 We need more of these films!

 This movie is raw, violent and tragic.
 I couldn’t finish it but that doesn’t mean that it is not a good film.
 On the contrary, it seemed too real that I had to pause it.
 If you are interested to learn about the Rio favelas, this is a film to watch.